 FREQUENTLY ASKED QUESTIONS

-At this stage school is set to return in the week following the Easter break.
-Unless a government directive is issued to the contrary, Carinity Education proposes to provide both online and face-to-face learning options during Term Two.
-Our staff will continue to work with our students to ensure that progress continues in all aspects of their development: academic, spiritual, social and emotional during this challenging period.
+Our staff are committed to working with all students to ensure that progress continues in all aspects of their development: academic, spiritual, social and emotional during this challenging period.

-What safety measures is Carinity putting in place to protect students who physically attend class from coronavirus?
+What safety measures is Carinity putting in place to protect students ?

-Students who choose to attend school will have their temperature checked and recorded either when the bus calls at their home or on arrival at school each day.
+Students may have their temperature checked and recorded either when the bus calls at their home or on arrival at school each day.
 Any student whose temperature is above 37.5oC will not be allowed to board the school bus (if at their home) and will be sent home.
 We will arrange medical assistance if required.

 What happens if students are unwell on a school day?